Cannabis smoking: Disposable materials

 Disposable materials are often used in places where cannabis is illegal.

 A roach is the remains of a joint, blunt or roll up cigarette after most of it has been smoked.

 Joint

 Joint is a slang term for a cigarette filled with cannabis instead of tobacco.
 Alternatively, mainly in Europe, joints may contain tobacco (commonly dubbed "a spliff", but not to be confused with the Jamaican term Spliff, which refers to a large joint) or various non-addictive herbs.
 Sometimes a joint will contain kief or hashish; hashish can be heated and made to crumble before placement within the joint.
 Specially manufactured rolling papers are most often used in industrialized countries; however, recycled brown paper and newspaper are commonly used in the developing world.
 Modern papers are now made from a wide variety of materials including rice, hemp, soy, and flax.
-A joint typically contains 250–750 mg net weight of cannabis and/or fillers.
+A joint typically contains 0.8 - 1g net weight of cannabis or fillers.